-Our innovative courses give students experiences within industry standard training settings, they support students in finding their personalised career pathways, they give quality careers advice through individualised and group careers talks.
+Our innovative courses give students experiences within industry standard training settings; they support students in finding their personalised career pathways.
 They give students an understanding of how, through education and qualifications, they can turn their interests and passions into a job.

-We have expanded our School Link vocational courses to include a broad range of motivating subjects.
+We have expanded our Pre-16 vocational courses to include a broad range of motivating subjects.
 These courses are aimed at students that have an interest in one or two subject areas and require motivation to complete their GCSEs at School.
-These courses may also be suitable for students who previously considered a full-time place as learners could study 2 days in a vocational School Link day to try out a few subjects before choosing a careers pathway post-16.
+These courses may also be suitable for students who previously considered a full-time place as learners could study 2 courses to try out a few subjects before choosing a careers pathway post-16.

-Courses are solely for students who are enrolled with a School, and days run from 9am-2pm.
+Courses are solely for students who are enrolled with a School, and days run from 9:00-14:00hrs.
 Students as young as Year 10 can apply for these courses.
-School Link Mentors build an individualised coaching package around each learner, offering pastoral support, careers guidance, 1:1 tutorials etc.

 Courses are vocational in nature and come with a qualification at the end of year 11.
 Our broad offer includes: